dimag-jfrog/priority-channels/README.md

 - Channel groups by highest priority first inside group and choose among groups by frequency ratio
 - Channel groups by frequency ratio inside group and choose among groups by highest priority first
 - Channel groups by frequency ratio inside group and choose among groups by frequency ratio
+- And so on - any combination of the above

 ## Usage